milosptr/T-488-MAPP-A2/README.md

 - All contact properties are editable (name, phone number, image)
 - Form pre-populated with existing contact data
-- Updates persisted to file system in JSON format
+- Updates persisted to storage in JSON format

 ### Extra Features (3 points)